nasa/HDTN/README.md

 * make build
 * make clean lib WITH_WEBSOCKET=1 WITH_CPP=1
 *
-Then open the CMakeLists.txt file in the hdtn directory and make the following edits under the "USE_HDTN_GUI" section:
+Then open the CMakeLists.txt file in the hdtn directory and make the following edits under the "USE_WEB_INTERFACE" section:
-* Set "USE_HDTN_GUI" to ON
+* Set "USE_WEB_INTERFACE" to ON
 * Move the CivetServer.h and civetweb.h files from the Civetweb directory to the civetweb_INCLUDE location for Linux.
 * Move the libcivetweb.a file to the corresponding civetweb_LIB location.